 Chelle's expert tip: The dockside restaurants and bars of Isle of Capri make an easy, enjoyable boating day trip.

-Docked at the Naples City Dock at Crayton Cove, this beautiful 53 foot catamaran sails three times daily and is available for private charters.
-The popular beach trip takes up to 40 passengers through Naples Bay and along its waterfront mansions and natural mangroves scenes.
+Docked at the Naples City Dock at Crayton Cove, this beautiful 53 foot catamaran usually sails three times daily and is available for private charters.
+The popular beach island trip takes up to 40 passengers through Naples Bay and along its waterfront mansions and natural mangroves scenes.
 Once in the Gulf of Mexico, the sailboat heads to Keeywadin Island, an historic island accessible only by boat.
 It is known for its superb shelling and plush white sands.
 Twice weekly the trip includes naturalists from the Southwest Florida Conservancy to narrate.
 Other tours include dolphin watch excursions, shelling trips and a two hour sunset cruise.

 Recommended for Outdoor Activities because: Boating is the quintessential mode of outdoor enjoyment in Naples.